Get a jump start now by creating an account with our simple online tool.

 Ahead of the 2020-2021 academic year, we renewed our commitment to reflect the guiding principles of Harris’ D&I Roadmap, which sets strategic priorities for the advancement of diversity and inclusion across all facets of the school’s mission.
-Our roadmap consists of school-wide goals, concrete action steps, and and a framework for ongoing monitoring, evaluation, and oversight.

 Under the leadership of Harris’ Assistant Dean for Diversity and Inclusion, this effort represents the school’s first-ever strategic diversity and inclusion plan.

 Explore the D&I Roadmap & Our Progress

 The Harris School of Public Policy welcomes and respects students, faculty, and staff from a wide range of backgrounds, experiences, and perspectives as part of our commitment to building an inclusive community.